 Lovina is divided in the beach part and the mountain / village part.
 I stayed in a private villa of a friend in the mountains and highly recommend staying at least a night in a nice accommodation in the mountains.
 The view over the rice fields to the beach is priceless.

 The Damai is a villa resort next to the place I spent the night.
-I heard it is amazing to stay and that the villas have a breathtaking view, but I haven’t seen the villas in person.
+I heard it is amazing to stay and that the villas have a breathtaking view (view pics of it here!), but I haven’t seen the villas in person.

 The food in Lovina was amazing.
 I am spoiled from Canggu and Seminyak but was surprised at all the yummy dishes I had there.
 Check out these places for great food and amazing atmosphere.

 The Damai: Impressive Restaurant and place to stay in the hills.
-I had lunch here and couldn’t be happier with it.
+I had lunch here and couldn’t have been happier with it.
 Everything was amazing and they have a big menu.

 Spice Beach Club: Hipp Restaurant right at the Beach.
 The fish was fresh and so yummy and they even have a proper pizza oven – very tasty and amazing atmosphere.